Collection protocol: Red top or gel tube

 General information about when this test is indicated:

-The ELISA detects but does not differentiate between enteric coronavirus and FIP virus antibody titres.
-A positive titre result needs to be interpreted in conjunction with clinical signs and other related tests as detailed below.
+The antibody test detects but does not differentiate between enteric coronavirus and FIP virus.
+A positive result needs to be interpreted in conjunction with clinical signs and other related tests as detailed below.
 A combination of clinical signs and test results needs to be considered to confirm a diagnosis.

 Comparison with other related tests: